roc-lang/examples/examples/ErrorHandlingRealWorld/README.md

 # Error handling Real World

-A more complex "real world" example that demonstrates the use of `Result`, `?` and error handling in Roc.
+A more complex "real world" example that demonstrates the use of `Try`, `?` and error handling in Roc.

 See also:
 - [Basic error handling](https://www.roc-lang.org/examples/ErrorHandlingBasic/README) for a simpler example.